help-me-mom/ng-mocks/README.md

   //   fixture.detectChanges();
   // });
   // But, usually, instead of AppHeaderComponent we want to have
-  // a mocked copy.
+  // a mock copy.

   // With ngMocks it can be defined in the next way. beforeEach(() => {
     // AppComponent will stay as it is,
-    // everything in AppModule will be mocked. return (
+    // everything in AppModule will be replaced with their mock copies. return (
       MockBuilder(AppComponent, AppModule)
-        // Adding a special config how to mock AppHeaderComponent.
+        // Adding a special config how to how to create
+        // a mock AppHeaderComponent.
         .mock(AppHeaderComponent, {
           render: {
             // #menu template will be rendered simultaneously
-            // with mocked AppHeaderComponent.
+            // with the mock AppHeaderComponent.
             menu: true,
           },
         })